mmazzarolo/the-starter-app/02-login-screen-ui/README.md

 Instead of using the raw [React Native TextInput] we'll wrap it in our own component.

-Creating your own version custom version of the component offered by React Native is more often than not a good practice because it leads to an improved UI consistency and simplifies future refactorings.
+Creating your own custom version of the components offered by React Native is more often than not a good practice because it leads to an improved UI consistency and simplifies future refactorings.

 > **src/components/FormTextInput.tsx**